wish2023/tp/docs/DeveloperGuide.md

 **Step 1.** The user edits a task to the application, by inputting `edit 1 n/Assignment2 t/1100 D/16-09-2020`.

 **Step 2.** The input will be read in by the `Athena` class.
-The input will be passed into `LogicManager` where the `Parser` will parse the user input to get the command type and details which creates an `EditCommand` object.
+The input will be passed into `LogicManager` where `Parser#parse` will parse the user input to get the command type and details then call`Parse#parseEditCommand`to create a `EditCommand` object.
+The `EditCommand` object is returned to the `LogicManager`.

-**Step 3.** The `TaskList` now has task with index 1 name changed from "Assignment1" to "Assignment2".
-The message to show if the task is edited successfully is subsequently outputted by the `Ui` class to the user.
+**Step 3.** The `LogicManager` calls `EditCommand#execute`.
+The `TaskList` now has task with index 1 name changed from "Assignment1" to "Assignment2".
+The message to show if the task is edited successfully is subsequently outputted by the `AthenaUi` class to the user.

- After the command is executed, `LogicManager` calls `Storage#saveTaskListData` to automatically save the edited task details in the `TaskList` into the save file.
+**Step 4.** After the command is executed, `LogicManager` calls `Storage#saveTaskListData` to automatically save the edited task details in the `TaskList` into the save file.

-**Step 4.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.
+**Step 5.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.

-The following sequence diagram illustrates how the editing task operation works:
+The following sequence diagram illustrates how Step 3 of the editing task operation works:

 ![EditTaskSequenceDiagram](sequenceDiagrams/EditSequenceDiagram.png)